 Orlando Divorce Attorneys

 For many people, the divorce process is emotionally overwhelming.
-It’s the end of a relationship you thought you would be in for the rest of your life.
-Whether you’ve been married for decades or just a few years, you’re going to have built a life together that needs to be divided.
+It’s the end of a relationship you thought would last for the rest of your life.
+Whether you’ve been married for decades or just a few years, you’ve built a life together that needs to be divided.
 This emotionally charged and vulnerable time necessitates a compassionate divorce attorney.

-You need a divorce attorney to protect you when you may not be able to protect yourself.
-A compassionate attorney will keep your best interests in mind and guide you through the legal complications that come with co-owning something.
+You need an Orlando divorce attorney to protect you when you may not be able to defend yourself.
+A compassionate lawyer will keep your best interests in mind and guide you through the legal complications that come with co-owning assets.

 If you are also parents, even once your properties and assets are divided, you still have to navigate the challenges of negotiating child custody, determining appropriate amounts of child support, alimony/spousal support, and more.
-The attorneys at C. Alvarez Law are as compassionate as we are committed to finding a resolution to each of these issues.
+C. Alvarez Law’s divorce lawyers in Orlando are compassionate and committed to finding a resolution to each circumstance of your divorce.
 We are what you need.

 Types of Divorce

 Divorce can take several forms, each reflecting the unique circumstances and preferences of the parties involved.
-The most common types of divorces in Florida include:
+The most common types that our divorce lawyers in Orlando see include:

 1. Simplified Dissolution of Marriage

-If you have no children from the marriage and aren’t expecting any, you might be eligible for a simplified dissolution of marriage.
+If you have no children, you might be eligible for a simplified dissolution of marriage.
 For this, you and your spouse must agree on all aspects and file a financial affidavit and property settlement agreement.
-Lastly, you’ll need to go to a final hearing and receive your judgment.
-This process is simple, straightforward, and can help you avoid the hassles of litigation.
+Lastly, you’ll need to attend a final hearing and receive your judgment.
+This process is simple, and it can help you avoid the hassles of litigation.

 2. Uncontested Divorce